OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:19

-> Do not give the soul of Your turtledove to the wild animal;
+> Do not surrender the soul of Your turtledove to the wild beast;
 > Do not forget the life of Your afflicted forever.

 ## Psalm 74:20